scrtlabs/marketplace/docs/source/introduction.rst

 protocol.

-Initially, we plan to introduce relatively fast deterministic and order-preserving encryption mechanisms, that will enable data curators to encrypt their data at the source.
+Initially, we plan to introduce relatively fast deterministic and order-preserving encryption mechanisms, that will enable data providers to encrypt their data at the source.
 This presents a fairly good trade-off in practice, that provides adequate security guarantees, although not perfect, as they don’t satisfy indistinguishability against adaptive chosen-plaintext